 Now go back to the main sheet and see that the output updated automatically.

-2. Using Excel Consolidate Command to Create a Linked Consolidation
+2. Using Excel Consolidate Command for Creating a Linked Consolidation

-There is a dedicated command in Excel named Consolidate to create a linked consolidation.
+There is a dedicated command in Excel named Consolidate to create a linked consolidation and to consolidate data from multiple ranges in Excel.
 The advantage of it is- there is no need for the same cell references in every sheet, you can place the dataset anywhere.

 - First, select a cell in a new sheet.